Hawaii was the 50th US state to join the Union on August 21, 1959.

 Other safety practices for wildfires include creating defensible space around your property so that there’s plenty of space between your home and any trees, shrubs, and overhanging branches.
 It's also important to have an evacuation plan.

-Flooding across the Hawaiian islands is also a result of the high tide.
-A study shows that many popular tourist beaches, like Waikiki Beach in Honolulu, will experience consistent flooding in the next 15 to 20 years due to the rate at which the sea level is currently rising.
+Flooding across the Hawaiian islands is also a result of storm surge and high surf.
+A study shows that many popular tourist beaches, like Waikiki Beach in the county of Honolulu, will experience consistent flooding in the next 15 to 20 years due to the sea level rise.

 Landslides can occur anywhere where there are mountains or slopes.
 With a combination of 1,137 mountains across all of the Hawaiian islands, you can expect there to be no exceptions when it comes to landslides in the Aloha State.